-3 Are there rules that relate specifically to foreign joint venture parties?
+Are there rules that relate specifically to foreign joint venture parties?

-Swiss law does not distinguish between foreign and domestic joint venture parties and it does not prohibit or complicate cross-border joint ventures.
+Swiss law does not distinguish between foreign and domestic joint venture parties, and it does not prohibit or complicate cross-border joint ventures.
 However, if the joint venture conducts a regulated business, foreign involvement may be subject to certain regulations.
-For example, control of a Swiss bank by foreigners requires a special permit, and the direct or indirect acquisition of real estate used for living accommodation purposes by non-residents is subject to approval.
-In addition, nationals of third countries outside the EU and EFTA are subject to an immigration regime under which only a limited number of work permits are available.
-Therefore, joint venture parties from outside the EU and EFTA may find it difficult to staff a joint venture company with a workforce from their country of origin.
-However, highly trained employees and specialists will usually receive a working permit.
+For example, control of a Swiss bank by foreigners requires a special permit and the direct or indirect acquisition of real estate used for living accommodation purposes by non-residents is subject to approval.
+In addition, nationals of third countries outside the European Union and the European Free Trade Association (EFTA) are subject to an immigration regime under which only a limited number of work permits are available.
+Therefore, joint venture parties from outside the European Union and the EFTA may find it difficult to staff a joint venture company with a workforce from their country of origin.
+However, highly trained employees and specialists will usually receive a work permit.